Blaire White: YouTube career

 In October 2020, White apologized and deleted a video she posted about transgender athlete Janae Marie Kroc.
-White claimed that Kroc competed against cisgender women in powerlifting events and unfairly won events as a result, and also mocked Kroc's appearance, calling her "outlandish".
-Afterwards, Kroc responded on Instagram saying that "everything she said about me was incorrect".
-Kroc clarified that she had only ever competed before she transitioned, in the men's division, and that she had not competed and did not intend to compete against other women.
-On October 15, White apologized on Twitter, admitting she did not do "enough research" and took "rumors about her at face value", and deleted the video from her YouTube channel.
+White claimed that Kroc competed against cisgender women in powerlifting events and unfairly won events as a result, and also mocked Kroc's appearance, calling her "outlandish."
+Afterwards, Kroc responded on Instagram saying that "everything she said about me was incorrect."
+Kroc clarified that she had only ever competed before she transitioned, in the men's division, and that she had never competed and did not intend to compete against other women.
+On October 15, White apologized on Twitter, admitting she did not do "enough research" and took "rumors about her at face value" and deleted the video from her YouTube channel.

 In 2021, White said of the super straight trend that "The fact that people are upset about this new sexuality being created is a little hypocritical coming from the folks who created abrosexual, demisexual, gerontosexual, gynosexual, intrasexual, kalosexual, multisexual, pomosexual, sapiosexual, and literally hundreds more" and that "Even though super-straight is a joke, the irony is that it's a lot more valid than a lot of those I just listed.
 Actually, all of them."

-In 2021, White was featured in right-wing rapper Tom MacDonald's music video "Snowflakes", which has garnered over 25 million views on YouTube.
+In 2021, White was featured in right-wing rapper Tom MacDonald's music video "Snowflakes," which has garnered over 25 million views on YouTube.

 In 2023, White was featured on The Roseanne Barr Podcast.

-Her discourses on transgender issues are often regarded as transmedicalist, and she has made videos with Kalvin Garrah reacting to what they called "transtrenders".
+Her discourses on transgender issues are often regarded as transmedicalist, and she has made videos with Kalvin Garrah reacting to what they called "transtrenders."

 Political views

 White has described herself as part of the conservative movement.
 In 2017, White described her political beliefs as center-right.
 She supported Donald Trump in the 2016 United States presidential election but stated in 2018 that she remains critical of some of his policies and actions in office.
 For instance, White said that she was partly against Trump's transgender military ban.
 In a 2019 Vice debate, she identified as Republican.

-Blaire White endorsed Donald Trump's presidential candidacy on July 14, 2024, through X (formerly Twitter).
+Blaire White endorsed Donald Trump's presidential candidacy on July 14, 2024 on X.